Wheathampstead Heritage: Virtual Museum Exhibit

 Brass Ewer

-The ewer is said to have originated from the eastern Mediterranean and as recently as 2010 has been on loan to a German museum for an exhibition "Byzantium: Splendour and Daily Life".
+The ewer is thought to have originated from the eastern Mediterranean and as recently as 2010 has been on loan to a German museum for an exhibition "Byzantium: Splendour and Daily Life".

 In-depth Description: Click to expand/contract